mdn/content/files/en-us/learn_web_development/changelog/index.md

 Specifically:

-- The content is the same, but it has been rearranged to follow the same leasrning pathway structure as the Curriculum.
+- The content is the same, but it has been rearranged to follow the same learning pathway structure as the Curriculum.
 In a few cases, content was deemed not suitable for a beginner audience and has been migrated to other parts of MDN.
 - Specific learning outcomes have been added to the top of most of the articles, to match the learning outcomes detailed in the Curriculum.
 - Other features from the Curriculum have been migrated across to the Learn Web Development section, such as the [About](/en-US/docs/Learn_web_development/About) page and [Resources for educators](/en-US/docs/Learn_web_development/Educators).